Space-Station-Multiverse/engineManifestGenerator/README.md

-# ss14ManifestGenerator
+# Engine Manifest Generator
-Quick C# script to generate manifest file (replacement for [push.ps1](https://docs.spacestation14.io/en/hosting/wizards-reference/publishing-scripts))
+Quick C# script to generate manifest file

+This one is for **engine** manifest; for content/gameplay build see [content manifest generator](https://github.com/Skyedra/ss14ManifestGenerator)